Adelbert Ames: Mississippi politics

 In 1868, Congress appointed Ames as provisional governor of Mississippi.
 His command soon extended to the Fourth Military District, which consisted of Mississippi and Arkansas.
-During his administration, he took several steps to advance the rights of formerly enslaved people, appointing the first black officeholders in state history.
-White supremacist terrorism and violence were prevalent in the state, one of the last to comply with Reconstruction, but a general election was held during his tenure in 1869.
+During his administration, he took several steps to advance the rights of formerly enslaved people, appointing the first Black officeholders in state history.
+During his tenure in 1869, a general election was held in the state, which was one of the last to comply with Reconstruction, despite the prevalence of white supremacist terrorism and violence.
 The legislature convened at the beginning of the following year.

 Around 1868, Ames became an original companion of the Military Order of the Loyal Legion of the United States, a military society of former Union officers and their descendants.

 U.S. senator

 The Mississippi Legislature elected Ames to the US Senate after the readmission of Mississippi to the Union.
 He served from February 24, 1870, to January 10, 1874, as a Republican.
 In Washington, Ames met and married on July 21, 1870, Blanche Butler, daughter of his former commander, then US Representative Benjamin Butler, later a one-term governor of Massachusetts.
 The couple had six children, including Blanche Ames Ames (the suffragist and cartoonist), Adelbert Ames Jr., and Butler Ames.
-As a senator, Ames became a talented public speaker to the point where even some of his Democratic opponents acknowledged his ability.
+As a senator, Ames became a talented public speaker, to the point where even some of his Democratic opponents acknowledged his ability.

 In the US Senate, Ames was chairman of the Senate Committee on Enrolled Bills.
 Upon being elected governor of Mississippi, he resigned his seat to assume his duties.